It is fairly common for movies to become television series and vice versa in

 on the case.
 A forensics technician is busy gathering fingerprints while another

-documents every aspect of the crime scene with photographs.
+document every aspect of the crime scene with photographs.
 A search of the

 apartment uncovers the first tangible piece of evidence, a pair of men’s